davidrapson/davidrapson.co.uk/source/_posts/2014-11-20-improving-performance.md

 ## Final hold-out

 The elephant in the room when it comes to remaining performance bottlenecks is that I'm serving web-fonts from Typekit.
 I'm using the [async embed code](http://help.typekit.com/customer/portal/articles/649336-embed-code) but ultimately using external web-fonts is a hit to performance.

-I'm using web-fonts from [TypeTogether](http://www.type-together.com/) so I could potentially look at self-hosting but currently the cost of doing so is prohibitive, so the trade off is worth it.

 ## Wrap-up